meghanharrington/meghanharrington.github.io/index.md

 ![Alt text](good_proportion.png?raw=true "Title")

-The sentiment analysis we performed revealed that in the proportion of positive, negative, and neutral sentences remained pretty constant these last few years with a positive sentence proportion that takes over the negative and neutral sentences although the negative sentences remain very high.
-This analysis doesn’t show major improvements in the quotes sentiment which is worrying concerning the gay rights.
+The sentiment analysis we performed revealed that in the proportion of positive, negative, and neutral sentences remained pretty constant these last few years with a positive sentence proportion that takes over the negative and neutral sentences although the **negative sentences remain very high**.
+This analysis doesn’t show major improvements in the quotes sentiment which is **worrying about the gay rights.**

 However, we can distinguish the politicians’ statements from the overall population of the US.